rafaelrojasmiliani/rosignite/readme.md

 ## How to run the container
 The script `docker/container-start.bash` starts an interactive bash in the container with the root user.
 This script mounts a volume with this repository at `/catkinws`.

+# How to launch a .lauch

+To launch a launch-file you need follow these steps
+    1. Build the docker image `cd docker && bash build_image.sh`
+    2. Run the docker container `cd docker && bash container-start.bash`
+    3. Go to the desired unit catkin workspace `cd course/unit`
+    4. Run `catkin_make` and `source devel/setup.bash`
+    6. Launch the desired launch-file `roslaunch rospackage launchfile.launch`